WHAT TO BRING

 Dark, non-patterned clothing for work period

-Dark, non-patterned shirt and socks (if needed) to wear under the robe during zazen
+Dark, non-patterned T-shirt (if needed) to wear under the robe

-Soft-soled shoes for outdoor early morning kinhin on porch
+Soft-soled shoes (no boots or hard heels) for outdoor early morning kinhin

 Cosmetics, non-medicinal creams, etc.